 Children are also well accommodated at Dokk1.
 On the outside deck a four-section playground, Kloden (The Globe), offers the opportunity to play in various world regions.
 There is a jungle (Africa), an Asian dragon (Asia), a bear (Eastern Europe), ‘ice’ (the Arctic), a large wooden eagle (America) and a volcano (Iceland).

-ARoS is among the largest and most significant art museums in Northern Europe.
+ARoS in Aarhus is among the largest and most significant art museums both in Denmark and in Northern Europe.
 Set in inspiring surroundings, the exhibitions are meant as spaces for social interaction and innovative approaches to broaden the mind and perceive the world in new ways through art.
 Encouraging ‘experience, insight and reflection’ is part of the vision.

 The museum houses a notable collection of Danish eighteenth and nineteenth century paintings (the Danish ‘Golden Age’), among others, artists such as N.A.
 Abildgaard, Christoffer Wilhelm Eckersberg, Christen Købke, Johan Th.
 Lundbye, Martinus C. W. Rørbye, Wilhelm Marstrand, P. C. Skovgaard, Vilhelm Hammershoi, P. S. Krøyer and J. F. Willumsen are represented.